cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 5. On the same chainID, according to the global time in the base of RelaySwitchTimeUnit, H = hash (time in minute base + chain ID)

-if H is odd number: 奇数
+{if H last number is 0,1,2

 to hash(myRelays[`ChainID`][] )find the closest ONE relays.
 Randomly request ONE Peer from myPeers[`ChainID`][...].
-ONE Chain + ONE Relay + ONE peer
+ONE Chain + ONE Relay + ONE peer // if any one of those fields are null, means the chain is very early, then use null adress move on. //信息不全就是链的早期，继续进行

-else: 偶数
+else if 3,4,5
 to hash(myRelays[TAUchain][] )find the closest ONE relays.
 Randomly request ONE Peer from myPeers[`ChainID`][...].
 ONE Chain + ONE Relay + ONE peer

+else 6,7,8,9
+to hash(myRelays[trusted][] )find the closest ONE relays.
+Randomly request ONE Peer from myPeers[`ChainID`][...].
+ONE Chain + ONE Relay + ONE peer
+}

 goto step (3) until surveyed 2/3 of myPeers[`ChainID`][...]